-This course is an integrated analysis of the role marketing plays in an organization.
+An integrated analysis of the role marketing plays in an organization.
 Analysis will include factors affecting consumer behavior development of marketing strategies and recognition of market analysis.

 BUSI 352 Organizational Behavior (3)

 An overview of how organizational goals, priorities and strategies interface with the behavior of individuals and groups inside the organization and in other affecting organizations.
 Attention is given to the effect of organizational culture, organizational development and creating effective work groups.